Stacy is a Registered Dietitian Nutritionist (RDN). She received a master's in dietetics from the University of Oklahoma.

 - 1 teaspoon xanthan or guar gum

 - Combine all ingredients in a storage bag.
-Shake bag well to mix thoroughly.
+Shake the bag well to mix thoroughly.

 - Refrigerate.
 Use in place of white whole wheat or whole wheat pastry flour in cooking and baking recipes.